The beauty of Liverpool City Centre is that everything is within walking distance.

 Looking for bargains?
 Head to St John’s Market, offering discounted clothing, fresh groceries, and amazing value for money.

-Looking for a view?
+After a nice view?
 Head to The Albert Dock with cafes, restaurants, shops and bars galore, all with views out across the River Mersey and over to the Wirral.
 The Albert Dock is also home to The Liverpool TATE art gallery, the Beatles Experience exhibition and the award winning Echo Arena, hosting huge concerts and events every day of the week.

 So to round up, do you want all this and more on your doorstep 24/7?
 Then go for city centre living and enjoy life on the go.